 The Pizza Project — Central, Wan Chai

 The Pizza Project is called the “dough acrobat” by many of its regulars because of its hand-tossed pizzas, fantastic value for many, and hip atmosphere.
 Your thin-crust pizza is cooked to perfection with a healthy amount of toppings and a delicious tomato sauce base.
-The Pizza Project offers 10 fluffy, delicious pizzas.
-Yet it is “Carbonara pizza” (HK$140) with pancetta, fior di latte, quail eggs, and tomato sauce that wins the hearts every time.
+Called the best pizza in Hong Kong by many, the Pizza Project offers 14 fluffy, delicious pizzas.
+Yet it is the “Carbonara” (HK$160) with pancetta, fior di latte, quail eggs, and tomato sauce that wins the hearts every time.
 Moreover, starters such as cold cuts and mozzarella fritters prepare you appetisingly for your main course in an ambience that gives special consideration to furniture spacing.

 Paisano’s Pizzeria — Multiple locations

-Probably the largest pizzas you can find in Hong Kong, whether it’s a quick bite at lunch or a desperate 3:00 am slice before bed, Paisano’s serves up great New York-style pizza.
-With six locations around Hong Kong, you’re likely much closer to getting your fingers around one of their giant pizza slices than you think.
+Probably the largest pizzas you can find in Hong Kong, whether it’s a quick bite at lunch or a desperate 3am slice before bed, Paisano’s serves up fantastic New York-style pizza.
+With six locations around Hong Kong (Tsim Sha Tsui, Wan Chai, and Sai Kung, to name a few), you’re likely much closer to getting your fingers around one of their giant pizza slices than you think.
 Paisano’s has been in Hong Kong since 2009 and was one of the first restaurants to bring pizza by the slice to the city.
 Love it or hate it, there’s just something about a slice of Paisano’s pizza that’s hard to beat.

 Motorino originates from Brooklyn, New York and is helmed by French chef Mathieu Palombino.
 The décor is elegant, and a fine consideration is given to fixture spacing.
 Their pizzas are charred and crispy on the outside and super fluffy on the inside.
 In fact, Motorino’s entire menu is a luxurious delight.
 Yet their “Soppressata Piccante” (HK$208) with spicy salami and freshly cut chilli and garlic is tremendously deluxe.
 For lovers, a heart-shaped pizza is available on Monday nights.